 The purpose of this Report is to indicate the possibilities of coexistence with radiocommunication systems by conducting impact studies and demonstrating compliance with international and/or national radio frequency regulations and RF exposure guidelines even in the proposed beam WPT operation conditions.
 It is also intended to provide guidance to the administrations wishing to allow implementation of beam WPT technologies in the proposed frequency ranges in order to minimize the potential impact of beam WPT on radiocommunication services.
 Furthermore, this Report is expected to contribute to discussions towards international frequency ranges and regulations for beam WPT applications.

 National regulations, such as those in the United States, offer reasonable protection against harmful interference from these devices in a residential installation, but such limits do not guarantee that interference will not occur in a particular instance.
 However, as demonstrated in the studies contained in this document, beam WPT technologies have the benefit of causing little to no harmful interference to other devices at distances equal to or less than 30 cm.
 Any harmful interference that does exist can easily be mitigated by the user moving the charging device and/or affected device.
 As such, users are encouraged to try to correct any such interference.
+If harmful interference occurs, interference can in some cases be corrected by moving or reorienting the charging device and/or affected device, or by changing the operating frequency of the charging device or affected device to avoid use of overlapping frequency channels.”

 2 Radio characteristics of beam WPT